 Keiichi Tsuchiya – From Teenage Tearaway To Drift King

-We have the scoop on JDM legend Keiichi Tsuchiya, from teenage tearaway to Drift King.
-Read our exclusive feature on Drifted.
+We get the scoop on JDM legend Keiichi Tsuchiya, from teenage tearaway to Drift King.
+Read our exclusive Keiichi Tsuchiya feature.

 The Drift King may be a retired from racing but we see no sign of Keiichi Tsuchiya stepping back from the international drifting scene that he created.